GSA/piv-guides/Template-2.md

 ## Before you get started

+This text will provide any steps or information that a user will need to take before starting a set of procedures.
+For example, you can use this section to provide prerequisite information the user needs to know, such as required hardware and software versions and configuration information.

-This text will provide any reference information that may be needed to complete the steps outlined in the guide.
+reference information that may be needed to complete the steps outlined in the guide.

   * This text gives a link to a reference document [with the hyperlink text within brackets](and the actual URL within parentheses)